Submersible: History

+Manned submersibles are primarily used by special forces, which can use this type of vessel for a range of specialised missions.

 Operation

 Apart from size, the main technical difference between a "submersible" and a "submarine" is that submersibles are not fully autonomous and may rely on a support facility or vessel for replenishment of power and breathing gases.
 Submersibles typically have shorter range, and operate primarily underwater, as most have little function at the surface.
 Some submersibles operate on a "tether" or "umbilical", remaining connected to a tender (a submarine, surface vessel or platform).
-Submersibles have been able to dive to over 10 km below the surface.
+Submersibles have been able to dive to full ocean depth, over 10 km below the surface.

 Submersibles may be relatively small, hold only a small crew, and have no living facilities.

-A submersible often has very dexterous mobility, provided by propeller screws or pump-jets.
+A submersible often has very agile mobility, provided by marine thrusters or pump-jets, and may have reasonably dexterous crew operated manipulatory appendages.

 Technologies

-There are five basic technologies used in the design of submersibles.
-Single atmosphere submersibles have a pressure hull with internal pressure maintained at surface atmospheric pressure.
-This requires the hull to be capable of withstanding the ambient hydrostatic pressure from the water outside that can be many times greater than the internal pressure.